Gates of the Moon

 A Feast for Crows

 The Lords Declarant gather six thousand men about the Gates of the Moon, while Lord Nestor has a garrison of three hundred to oppose them.
-Petyr is able able to negotiate a truce with the Lords Declarant, however.
+Petyr is able able to negotiate a truce with the Lords Declarant during a parley at the Eyrie, however.

 With the onset of winter, Lord Robert Arryn's court descends from the Eyrie to the Gates of the Moon.
-Within, Petyr introduces "Alayne Stone" to three knights, Byron, Morgarth, and Shadrich, and later tells her of his plan to marry her to Ser Harrold Hardyng, Robert's heir.
+Within, Petyr introduces Sansa, who is disguised as "Alayne Stone", to three hedge knights he has taken into his service, Ser Byron the Beautiful, Ser Morgarth the Merry, and Ser Shadrich of the Shady Glen.
+After the knights leave, Petyr tells Sansa of his plan to marry her to Ser Harrold Hardyng, Robert's heir.

 The Winds of Winter